Omnani23/gemini_clone_web/README.md

 # **OmGPT**

 Welcome to OmGPT, a clone of the Gemini website built with Next.js.
 This project uses modern web development technologies including React.js, Spring Boot, Firebase, and various UI libraries to deliver a seamless experience.
+Here is the preview of the site --- https://gemini-clone-6rr5vemca-om-prakashs-projects-598cadf5.vercel.app/

 ## **Table of Contents**